 - 6.2.3 Geographical and Administrative Boundaries: The proposed cluster, whether it is an existing cluster or an induced cluster, must be located entirely within the boundaries of a single State or Union Territory.
 This ensures administrative coherence and effective governance of the cluster activities. - 6.2.4 Contiguity of the Land: The land comprising the cluster should be contiguous to the extent possible.
-The cluster should be limited to a maximum of 3 (three) adjoining contiguous districts.
+If the land area is not contiguous, the maximum permissible spatial distance between the nearest points of the two land boundaries shall not exceed 50 km in hilly areas and 80 km in plains.